Comparison with experimental data of different theoretical approaches to high-energy electron bremsstrahlung including quantum coherence effects: The basic formulae for the different theoretical approaches

 For the radiation length $X_{0}$ we assume the numerical values tabulated in Ref.~\cite{Tsai:1974} according to the definition

-where $\alpha$ is the fine structure constant, $r_\mathrm{e}$ the classical electron radius and $Z$ the atomic number of the material.
-The function $f(\alpha\,Z)$ describes the Coulomb correction which is due to the distortion suffered by the impinging plane wave of the electron as it approaches the atomic nucleus~\cite{Bethe:1954b}, while $\phi_1$ and $\psi_1$ are $Z$-independent quantities characterizing the amount of screening of the nuclear and electrons electric field.
+where $\alpha$ is the fine-structure constant, $r_\mathrm{e}$ the classical electron radius and $Z$ the atomic number of the material.
+The function $f(\alpha\,Z)$ describes the Coulomb correction which is due to the distortion suffered by the impinging plane wave of the electron as it approaches the atomic nucleus~\cite{Bethe:1954a}, while $\phi_1$ and $\psi_1$ are $Z$-independent quantities characterizing the amount of screening of the nuclear and electrons electric field.
 Their detailed expressions, calculated using the Moli\'{e}re representation of the Thomas-Fermi model, are also given in Ref.~\cite{Tsai:1974}.
 In particular, in case of complete screening, $-\phi_1/4=5.216=\ln(184)\equiv \ln(B)$~\footnote{Slightly different numbers for $B$ appear in the literature, ranging from 183~\cite{Baier:1998} to 190~\cite{Migdal:1956}; in the following we will assume B=$184$ even when quoting (or referring to) equations of the original papers.}.
-For later use we also define a ``simplified'' radiation length $X^{\mathrm{c}}_{0}$ which does not include the Coulomb correction $f(Z\alpha)$ and the inelastic scattering term (proportional to $Z$) namely
+For later use we also define a ``simplified'' radiation length $X^{\mathrm{c}}_{0}$ which does not include the Coulomb correction $f(Z\alpha)$ and the inelastic scattering term (proportional to $Z$), namely

-Eq.~(\ref{eq:BH}) constitutes a very useful reference commonly adopted to characterize quantitatively the amount of radiation suppression occurring when the influence of the medium on the bremsstrahlung process is taken into account~\cite{Baier:2000a}.
+Equation~(\ref{eq:BH}) constitutes a very useful reference commonly adopted to characterize quantitatively the amount of radiation suppression occurring when the influence of the medium on the bremsstrahlung process is taken into account~\cite{Baier:2000a}.